 - "What's the upside for me?" is heard often by any Smuggler trying to boost their credit count.

 - "It's hard to be humble, knowing how great I am."

 - The Charmer: Smugglers often use their quick wit and affable personality to turn enemies into allies and get the outcome they want without firing a single shot.Smuggler: I could charm the horns off a Krayt dragon.

 - Chekhov's Skill: Or rather, Chekhov's lack of a Skill.
 Risha compares someone to a padawan and the Smuggler has the option of asking what that is.
 This lack of knowledge on the Jedi Order would explain why they fall for Guss's very bad imitation of a Jedi Knight.

-- Chick Magnet/Hello, Nurse!: Both male and female Smugglers have this effect on members of the opposite gender.
+- Chick Magnet/Head-Turning Beauty: Both male and female Smugglers have this effect on members of the opposite gender.
 Many people compliment them on their good looks — sometimes without the Smuggler flirting first!(to a male Smuggler, as he's delivering a passionate speech about sympathizing with the plight of Makeb's citizens)